This topic has 16 questions:

 All of these changes are related to the way organic matter is decomposed when it is incorporated into soil and to the particular type of organic matter used.

 When organic matter is incorporated into soil, the larger organisms like mites and soil animals break it into smaller pieces.
 Then the fungi and bacteria start to decompose it (they secrete enzymes to break up the chemical compounds it is made of).
 When the enzymes break the molecules into smaller sections, the bacteria and fungi can use some of energy or nutrients released for their own growth.
-For example, when an enzyme stimulates the breakdown of a protein, the microbe may be able to use the carbon, nitrogen and sulphur (if there is some) for its own physiological processes and cell structure.
+For example, when an enzyme stimulates the breakdown of a protein, the microbe may be able to use the carbon, nitrogen and sulphur (if there is some) for its own physiological processes.

 If there are nutrients that the microbes do not use, they will be available for other soil organisms or plants to take up and use.
 When microbes die, their cells are degraded and nutrients contained within them become available to plants and other soil organisms.